callumf8/stackbit_website/content/pages/index.md

     type: section_content
     title: ABOUT
     content: >
       Hello world and welcome to my small corner of the internet!
-I'm a final year PhD student working in DAMTP Cambridge where I am excited by distorted astrophysical discs and planet-disc interactions!
-Outside of research, I've recently picked up kayaking and enjoy camping and exploring the countryside in my wee Fiat Panda.
-6 ft 2 in a compact...but luckily the seats go back.
+As a theoretical astrophysicist I like to spend my days thinking about the fluid dynamics governing a variety of systems - from the energetic flows around Active Galactic Nuclei to the spinning discs where extra-solar planets are born.

+      I have just uptaken a Post-doctoral membership at the Institute for Advanced Study where I am excited to pursue my research further and enjoy some adventures as a Scotsman abroad in the land of the free!
     actions:
       - label: Contact Me
         url: /contact